Seven weeks Beginners A1 Course

 At Direct Dutch, we believe that it is impossible to separate a language from its cultural context.
 There is an important role for Dutch culture throughout our courses.
 The Beginners A1 course includes a series of 6 short lectures on aspects of Dutch society such as history, geography, politics, arts and media.
 In the first few weeks these talks/discussions will be in English, but later on they will be held in Dutch.

 This course does not require any prior knowledge of Dutch.
-A little knowledge of English is required to attend the Beginners Course.
+Knowledge of English is required to attend the Beginners Course.

 At the end of the course, there will be a multiple choice test assessing your level of Dutch.
-Upon handing in this test, you will receive a Direct Dutch certificate, stating your level of Dutch.
+Upon handing in this test, you will receive a Direct Dutch certificate, stating you have completed the Beginners A1 (CEFR) course.
+Please note that the certificate is only a general indicator of the proficiency level.

 Starting dates Beginners A1